ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 At the end of a successful run these log files are archived.
 If they remain in the _control_ directory after the PBS job for a run has completed this is an indication the run has failed.

+### Did the model run correctly?

+To determine if a model has run correctly it must first be established that it has finished.
+The `qstat` commands [above](#monitor-access-om2-runs) and the [presence of PBS log files](#pbs-output-files) should be used to determine if the PBS job has ended.

+If the model did not run to completion correctly the following will still be in the `control` directory:

+    work
+    access-om2.err
+    access-om2.out

+This is because `payu` will only run the `archive` step when the model runs without error.

 ## {{ model }} outputs